 Licensure and Accreditation

 The Board of Governors is the state entity that authorizes institutions to conduct post-secondary degree activity in North Carolina through a licensing process.
 Licensure is required by law.
 Accreditation is voluntary and is not a requirement to conduct degree activity in North Carolina.
+Refer to this list of licensed institutions in North Carolina.

 Licensure Criteria and Application